se-edu/se-book/codeQuality/commentMinimally/basic/writeToReader/text.md

 <div id="body">

-Do not write comments as if they are private notes to yourself.
-Instead, write them well enough to be understood by another programmer.
-One type of comment that is almost always useful is the _header comment_ that you write for a class or an operation to explain its purpose.
+**Write comments targeting other programmers reading the code.** Do not write comments as if they are private notes to yourself.
+Instead,  One type of comment that is almost always useful is the _header comment_ that you write for a class or an operation to explain its purpose.

 <box>

-{{ icon_example }} Examples:

 <div class="alt-java">